Endres/writeups/sha2017/sha2017teaser_crypto200.md

 	3. S[I mod 4] := T
 3. return C[0..N]

-As the main logical function used in here is a single XOR, this function is directly inversible.
-Thus, the decryption function in this case equals exactly the encryption function, just that for decryption a ciphertext is supplied as input and the original plaintext is returned back.
+As the main logical function used in here is a single XOR, this function is easily inversible.
+Thus, the decryption function in this case equals almost exactly the encryption function, just that for decryption a ciphertext is supplied as input, the decrypted plaintext is XORed with the state afterwards, and the plaintext is returned back.

 # Bringing it all together